Drive success in 2021

 As we dive into 2021, one thing is certain: retailers must continue to move quickly in their digital transformation and be ready for change.
 Our Product Director, Stuart Lynch, attended NRF 2021 Retail's Big Show over two full weeks.
 Below, he shares his insights on what retailers must consider fueling customer engagement, brand loyalty and growth in 2021.

-IT WAS GREAT HEARING FROM THE BEST RETAILERS IN THE WORLD and how they are adapting to all of the change and unprecedented challenge that the last 12 months has brought to the industry.
-Five years of commerce transformation has happened in 8 months, because it was necessary to meet consumers where they are.
+IT WAS GREAT HEARING FROM THE BEST RETAILERS IN THE WORLD and how they are adapting to all of the change and unprecedented challenges that the last 12 months have brought to the industry.
+Five years of commerce transformation has happened in 8 months because it was necessary to meet consumers where they are.

 You need a sound, solid foundation.
 Two years ago, we couldn’t offer a customer an e-receipt.
 We couldn’t set up a schedule for associates in the stores that worked for both customer demand and the associates’ lifestyle.
 The ecommerce platform was running on a decade-old infrastructure.
 Our job was to put the foundation in place, so the superstructure could grow quickly and be stable.